offbynull/offbynull.github.io/docs/data/learn/3D Printing/input/input.md

 1. push the slot's inlet release tab toward the spool and feed filament into that inlet - inlet will automatically grip and pull in filament.
 1. close the cover and lock it in by closing the two tabs on the front edge.
 1. select filament properties:
-   * For filament from Bambu Lab filament, filament color and  material should be automatically detected (using RFID).
+   * For Bambu Lab filament, filament color and  material should be automatically detected (using RFID).
    * For filament not from Bambu Lab, navigate to **[Spool Icon]** → **[Pencil Icon]** (for the slot spool was added to) and select filament brand, material, and color.

 `{bm-disable-all}`